bcbio/bcbio-nextgen/docs/contents/configuration.rst

   variant calling and deep panel calling in cancer samples, where we tune regional/amplicon analyses to maximize sensitivity.
   [genome, regional, amplicon]
+- ``maxcov_downsample`` bcbio downsamples whole genome runs with >10x average coverage to a maximum coverage, avoiding slow runtimes in collapsed repeats and poly-A/T/G/C regions.
+This parameter specified the multiplier of average coverage to downsample at, and defaults to `200` (so downsampling at 6000x coverage for a 30x whole genome).
+Set to `false` or `0` to disable downsampling.
 -  ``coverage_depth_min`` Minimum depth of coverage.
 When calculating regions to call in, bcbio may exclude regions with less than this many reads.
 It is not a hard filter for variant calling, but rather a guideline for determining